-9.4.
-A malfunction, as defined under this rule, constitutes an affirmative defense to an action brought for noncompliance with the weight emission standards under section 4 if the owner or operator demonstrates to the satisfaction of the Director that the requirements of subsections 9.2 and 9.3 have been met.
+- 9.4.-A malfunction, as defined under this rule, constitutes an affirmative defense to an action brought for noncompliance with the weight emission standards under section 4 if the owner or operator demonstrates to the satisfaction of the Director that the requirements of subsections 9.2 and 9.3 have been met.
+Reserved. - 9.5.

-9.5.
 In any enforcement proceeding, the owner or operator seeking to establish the occurrence of a malfunction has the burden of proof.
+Reserved. - 9.6.
+Any owner or operator that cannot comply with the emission limitations required by sections 3 or 4 during startup or shutdown shall request an alternative emission limitation pursuant to 45CSR1.

 §45-2-10.
-Variances.
+Variances Reserved.

-10.1.
-In the event of an unavoidable shortage of fuel having characteristics or specifications necessary for a fuel burning unit to comply with the visible emission standards set forth in section 3 or any emergency situation or condition creating a threat to public safety or welfare, the Director may grant an exception to the otherwise applicable visible emission standards for a period not to exceed fifteen (15) days, provided that visible emissions during the exception period do not exceed a maximum six (6) minute average of thirty (30) percent and that a reasonable demonstration is made by the owner or operator that the emission standards under section 4 will not be exceeded during the exemption period.

-10.2.
-In the event a fuel burning unit employing a flue gas desulphurization system must by-pass such system because of necessary planned or unplanned maintenance, visible emissions may not exceed twenty percent (20%) opacity during such period of maintenance.
+- 10.1.
+In the event of an unavoidable shortage of fuel having characteristics or specifications necessary for a fuel burning unit to comply with the visible emission standards set forth in section 3 or any emergency situation or condition creating a threat to public safety or welfare, the Director may grant an exception to the otherwise applicable visible emission standards for a period not to exceed fifteen (15) days, provided that visible emissions during the exception period do not exceed a maximum six (6) minute average of thirty (30) percent and that a reasonable demonstration is made by the owner or operator that the emission standards under section 4 will not be exceeded during the exemption period. - 10.2.
+In the event a fuel burning unit employing a flue gas desulphurization system must by pass such system because of necessary planned or unplanned maintenance, visible emissions may not exceed twenty percent (20%) opacity during such period of maintenance.
 The Director may require advance notice of necessary planned maintenance, including a description of the necessity of the maintenance activity and its expected duration and may limit the duration of the variance or the amount of the excess opacity exception herein allowed.
 The Director shall be notified of unplanned maintenance and may limit the duration of the variance or the amount of excess opacity exception allowed during unplanned maintenance.